mikiasmekite47-blip/NETWORKWALKS-B083-WK2-CYBERSECURITY-RECON-AND-FOOTPRINTING-LABS/PM1-Multi-Tool-Footprinting/README.md

 - Each tool reveals a different layer: `whois` and DNS tools expose ownership/hosting, `whatweb`/`curl` expose the tech stack, and `wafw00f` reveals defensive measures.

-- Real-world tools can be flaky — transient timeouts don't always mean something is broken; retrying is a normal part of the workflow.
+- Real world tools can be flaky transient timeouts don't always mean something is broken; retrying is a normal part of the workflow.

 ## ⚠️ Ethical Note